jverzani/Mustache.jl/docs/src/index.md

 </html>
 """
 ```
-This can be used to generate a web page for `whos`-like values:
+This can be used to generate a web page for `varinfo`-like values:

 ```julia
 _names = String[]